Woman Accused of Stealing Laptop from Nancy Pelosi’s Office Kicked Off of Internet by Judge—with an Exception

-After allegedly participating in an insurrection and swiping a laptop from House Speaker Nancy Pelosi’s office, accused rioter Riley June Williams is feeling the full weight and force of the U.S. government come down—on her internet access.
+After allegedly participating in an insurrection and swiping a laptop from House Speaker Nancy Pelosi’s office, accused rioter Riley June Williams, 22, is feeling the full weight and force of the U.S. government come down—on her internet access.

 “This is in lieu of seeking pretrial detention,” Assistant U.S. Attorney Mona Sedky said during a pretrial hearing on Tuesday.